-During the financial year, the Company undertook a share consolidation exercise which involved the consolidation of every ten (10) existing shares in the Company into one (1) share of the Company.
+^{} During the financial year ended 30 April 2023, M N C Wireless Berhad ("MNC" or "the Company") undertook a share consolidation exercise which involved the consolidation of every ten (10) existing shares in the Company into one (1) MNC share.
 Accordingly, the prior years' net asset per share and loss per share have been restated to reflect the effect of share consolidation for better comparative purposes.

-BOARD OF

-DIRECTORS' PROFILE
+BOARD OF DIRECTORS' PROFILE